-Ted loves Kate, reading, writing, grilling, rose gardening, live classical music, skiing, and teaching his two boys the sounds dinosaurs make.
+Ted loves Kate, reading, writing, grilling, rose gardening, live classical music, skiing, and teaching his boys the sounds dinosaurs make.

 About Text and World